Is Greek Yogurt Keto?

 Dairy products often contain other unwanted additives too, like carrageenan, cellulose gum, guar gum, and artificial sweeteners and flavorings.

 And if you’ve ever had a spoonful of plain Greek yogurt, you might understand why companies feel the need to add sugars and other ingredients to make it taste better.
-This adds additional carbs and sugars, or else suspicious sugar substitutes.
-(8)
+Additional carbs and sugars are often added, or else suspicious sugar substitutes.
+(7)

-Plus, usually the Greek yogurt you find in the store is low-fat.
+If that carb count doesn’t deter you, the Greek yogurt you find in the store is usually low-fat.
 It’s hard to find one compliant with the general guidelines of a Keto diet.

 Hopefully, you can see clearly why we are not fans of Greek yogurt, and why we don’t think it should be consumed while following a ketogenic diet.